Shadyman/fluffos/docs/efun/db/db_connect.md

     Returns a handle to the new connection on success, 0 otherwise

-    Driver will call master object's valid_database function to reterive password for this database (string) or approvals (positive intgeter).
+    Driver will call master object's valid_database function to retrieve password for this database (string) or approvals (positive integer).

     FlufFOS supports MYSQL, SQLITE3 and PostgreSQL.